 In 2016 Buckley appeared as Marya Bolkonskaya in the BBC’s new dramatisation of War and Peace Buckley received acclaim for her performance with Viv Groskop of The Guardian citing her performance as a highlight of episode two; writing that she plays this supposedly plain and pious character “beautifully”.

 In 2017, Buckley appears as Lorna Bow in the BBC television drama series Taboo, alongside Tom Hardy.
 She also stars as Honor Martin in the BBC series The Last Post and as Marian Halcombe in the BBC series The Woman in White.

 In 2018, Buckley received acclaim for her lead performance as Moll Huntford in the psychological thriller Beast, a British-made film set on Jersey.
 She played the lead role in the 2019 country music drama Wild Rose, which earned Buckley the opportunity to perform music from the film at the Glastonbury Festival.
 The official soundtrack from the film reached number one on the UK Country Albums Chart.

 In 2019, Buckley achieved worldwide fame for her portrayal of Lyudmilla Ignatenko in Chernobyl.
 The miniseries became the highest rated TV show in IMDB’s history.

 She also appeared in the 2019 biopic of Judy Garland titled Judy.
-In 2020, she will appear in Dolittle directed by Stephen Gaghan, Ironbark directed by Dominic Cooke, Misbehaviour, directed by Philippa Lowthorpe, and I’m Thinking of Ending Things directed by Charlie Kaufman for Netflix.
+In 2020, she starred in Dolittle, directed by Stephen Gaghan, The Courier, directed by Dominic Cooke, Misbehaviour, directed by Philippa Lowthorpe, and I’m Thinking of Ending Things, directed by Charlie Kaufman for Netflix.
 On TV, she had a lead role as nurse Oraetta Mayflower in the fourth season of the FX black comedy crime drama Fargo.